A – Telephone Signposting Toolkit

 Repeated/reoccurring stomach problems:

-• Book a Green face to face appointment
+Book a green appointment

 Acid Reflux